-Geogrid falls in the category of polymeric material which constitutes different polymers such as polyvinyl liquor polypropylene, polyethylene etc. It is considered to be one of the most essential discoveries in geosynthetics which is further utilized as a strong material.
+Geogrid falls in the category of polymeric material, which constitutes different polymers such as polyvinyl liquor polypropylene, polyethylene etc. It is considered one of the essential discoveries in Geo-synthetics which is further utilized as a strong material.

 It’s an extension along the longitudinal course.
-In this way, the moving of the pressure takes place along with the pivot even if the contrast of the rigidity is a longitudinal cross overbearing.
+In this way, the pressure moves along with the pivot, even if the contrast of the rigidity is a longitudinal cross overbearing.

 The Singhal Industries Pvt Ltd is recognized for supplying superior quality as well as reinforced Geogrid.
-The designing of Geogrids is done in such a way that it is suitable for reinforcement.
-They possess higher tensile strength along with holding good capability of diffusing load as well as bearing.
+Geogrids are designed in such a way that it is suitable for reinforcement.
+They possess higher tensile strength and can diffuse load and bearing.

-These are used for a wide range of utilities such as subgrade improvement, slopes, pavement reinforcement, walls as well as subgrade improvement.
+These are used for various utilities such as subgrade improvement, slopes, pavement reinforcement, walls, and subgrade improvement.

 Based on the direction, during the manufacturing process, the stretching is done.
 Geogrids are of three types:-

 The formation of these geogrids takes place in the longitudinal direction when the ribs are stretched.
-In such a case, the material constitutes good tensile strength in the longitudinal direction in comparison to the transverse direction.
+In such a case, the material constitutes good tensile strength in the longitudinal direction compared to the transverse direction.

 #2.
 Biaxial Geogrids

-When the polymer sheets are punched, then the stretching takes place in both directions.
-Thus, the functionality of tensile strength is equally facilitated to both transverse as well as longitudinal directions.
+When the polymer sheets are punched, the stretching occurs in both directions.
+Thus, the functionality of tensile strength is equally facilitated in both transverse and longitudinal directions.

 #3.
 Triaxial Geogrids

-To provide an improved level of stiffness of the in-plane, this type of geogrids are produced from punching polypropylene sheets which are oriented in numerous, equilateral directions for the formation of triangular apertures.
-This makes the product more efficient by delivering optimal ongoing service stress transfer originating from the aggregate to the geogrid.
+To improve the in-plane stiffness, this type of Geogrids are produced from punching polypropylene sheets oriented in numerous, equilateral directions for forming triangular apertures.
+This makes the product more efficient by delivering optimal ongoing service stress transfer originating from the aggregate to the Geogrid.

 What are the different features of Geogrid?